AlpineMapsOrg/renderer/README.md

 # alpine-renderer
-A developer version is available at https://gataki.cg.tuwien.ac.at/.
-Be aware that it can break at any time.
+A developer version is available at https://alpinemaps.org, and an apk for android under https://alpinemaps.org/apk.
+Be aware that it can break at any time!

 We are in discord, talk to us! https://discord.gg/p8T9XzVwRa